Test coverage parameters

 ## Python <a href="#python" id="python"></a>

-See [python-test-coverage](https://docs.sonarsource.com/sonarqube-cloud/analyzing-source-code/test-coverage/python-test-coverage "mention") for examples and details.
+See [Python test coverage](/sonarqube-cloud/analyzing-source-code/test-coverage/python-test-coverage.md) for examples and details.

 **sonar.python.coverage.reportPaths**